-These products combine a boost regulator to accommodate varying battery voltages with a PWM brightness circuit to manage the brightness and signaling functions of the LED.
+The 906 combines a boost regulator to accommodate varying battery voltages with a PWM brightness circuit to manage the brightness and signaling functions of the LED.
 This combination assures constant light output over the battery operating range and allows the user to make the trade-off between light output and battery life.